 Thus, in the foreground, a tactile-visual body appears emptied of any formal residue that contains its own time, as if it had traveled a long journey.
 Completely autonomous, self-sufficient reality, free and without historical or social references, in whose crossing-comparison-meeting everyone can follow the breath of himself.

-I therefore consider my works of open and unexpected containers available to those who want to interloquire, questioning, be uneasy together to me, renewing at each event of the contemporary painting.
+I therefore consider my works of open and unexpected containers available to those who want to interloquire, questioning, be uneasy together to me on the meaning of life, renewing at each event of the contemporary painting.

 So far a pictorial space in the “making” that has physicality and corporeality as its common denominator.
 Finally, the contribution of nature is essential to complete the work that is exposed to the wind, rain and sun, to combine nature and culture, life and history.